 How Deferred Down Payment Works

 One offer a dealer may make if you don’t have enough money for the entire down payment, title, taxes, and fees is a deferred down payment plan.
 Dealers often call this a "pick up" payment.
-In Hand Putting Money In a Downpayment Jarthis plan, you pay what you can up front and the dealer works out a payment plan for the rest of the down payment.
+In this plan, you pay what you can up front and the dealer works out a payment plan for the rest of the down payment.
 If, for example, the down payment on the car you want is $3,000, but you only have $1,500 in cash, the dealer could allow you to make payments of $500 each month for the next three months.
 In some cases, the dealer will offer a “hold check agreement” where you write three checks for $500 each postdated for a date the payment would be due.
 The dealer then deposits the checks on those future dates.
 A disreputable dealer will make a deferred down payment plan sound like you are beating the system, but, in fact, he is likely setting you up for financial failure.

 How People Get Into Trouble